patarapolw/cnpy/README.md

 After every rounds of not-Right's, there will be unlimited repeat drills until you get everything Right.

-No typo checking and no undo button.
+No typo checking.
 However, there is a middle-way button, "Not Sure".

-`ESC` for Not Sure / Skip. `F1` to end session and start the repeat drill or a new session.
+`ESC` for Not Sure / Skip. `F1` or `F5` to end session and start the repeat drill or a new session.

 Mulitple answers if applicable, separated by `;`.